rtocco/Senior-Project/README.txt

    Done - Implement an LRU replacement algorithm in the Buffer Manager.
       Currently, the naive approach is used.

-   - Modify deadlock detection to search for deadlocks via a graph, as opposed to having transactions timeout after a while.
+   Done - Modify deadlock detection to search for deadlocks via a graph, as opposed
+      to having transactions timeout after a while.
 Also consider improving the mechanism for rescheduling transactions once a block is set free.

-   - Merge in the indexing extension.

    - Extend the subset of SQL currently implemented.
 Right now, only the simple create, delete, update, and select statements are usable.

+      - Or terms are now allowed in select statements.
+      - Character * can now be used to select all fields of a query.